 The first step is to have Dr. Lopez evaluate your total oral health needs and health status.
 Implant treatment sometimes requires the enhancement of bone tissue, the removal of failing teeth, and plans to coordinate implant treatment with any additional treatment you need.
 Your oral exam will be thorough and include digital X-rays and Digital 3D Cone Beam Computed Tomography images.
 Dr. Lopez will explain your options to you and fully inform you so you can make the decision that is most appropriate for you.

-- Restoring missing teeth with dental implants resolves bite problems caused by teeth shifting into the missing tooth’s space and can sometimes relieve joint pain.
+- Protect your bite & alleviate jaw pain: Restoring missing teeth with dental implants resolves bite problems caused by teeth shifting into the missing tooth’s space and can sometimes relieve joint pain.

 - Preserve your jawbone & facial features: Dental implants are the only tooth replacement solution that stimulates the jawbone and prevents its deterioration after tooth loss.
 This helps stop future tooth loss and preserves your youthful, healthy facial features.

 - Maintain a healthy, nutritious diet: With dental implants, you can regain 80% or more of your natural chewing ability.
 This means you can easily eat steak, apples, vegetables, nuts, and any other healthy food that may be difficult to eat with traditional dentures or dental bridges.

 - Long-term results you can count on: Studies show that dental implants have a success rate of about 95% after 10 years, and most have the potential to last an entire lifetime with the proper care.